Disclaimer: I use affiliate links; if you make a purchase through them, I may receive a small commission at no cost to you.

 Crawford Hotel: Located in Union Station in the heart of downtown, the Crawford Hotel is the perfect location to explore Denver.
 You can book a shuttle from the hotel to Red Rocks (additional cost).
 The hotel even offers a discount to Red Rocks concert goers!

 Monaco Denver: Monaco Hotel is in the heart of downtown Denver, conveniently located near many attractions, but only 20 minutes from Red Rocks.
-The hotel has a special shuttle package to Red Rocks, so you can be picked up right at the hotel.
+The hotel has a special shuttle package to Red Rocks, so you don’t need to worry about a ride.

 Where to Eat